 We make a sincere effort to ensure the accuracy of all material described in this document.
-The content is based upon final release software whenever possible, but parts of the book may be based upon pre-release versions supplied by software manufacturers.
 The Smart Method® Ltd makes no warranty, express or implied, with respect to the quality, correctness, reliability, accuracy, or freedom from error of this document or the products it describes.